Chijioke Mbaoma

-Chijioke Miracle Mbaoma (born 06 May 2003) is a Nigerian professional footballer serving as a forward for Enyimba F.C. of Aba in southeastern Nigeria, a team that plays in the Nigerian Premier Football League (NPFL) and CAF Champions League.
+Chijioke Miracle Mbaoma (born 6 May 2003) is a Nigerian professional footballer serving as a forward for Rivers United F.C. of Port Harcourt in southern Nigeria, a team that plays in the Nigerian Premier Football League (NPFL) and CAF Champions League.

-Commencing his professional career in 2021 with Heartland FC of Owerri, Mbaoma joined Enyimba F.C. for the 2022/2023 football season.
+Commencing his professional career in 2021 with Heartland FC of Owerri, Mbaoma joined Enyimba F.C. for the 2022–23 football season.
 At the beginning of the season, he helped Enyimba FC reach the finals of the Dozy Mmobuosi Pre-season Cup, where he emerged as the highest goal scorer of the competition.
 During the season, he made fourteen appearances and scored five goals, helping the club to the league title.

-During the 2023-2024 Nigerian Premier Football League (NPFL) season and the 2023–24 CAF Champions League qualifying rounds, Mbaoma continues to play for Enyimba FC.
+During the 2023–24 Nigerian Premier Football League (NPFL) season and the 2023–24 CAF Champions League qualifying rounds, Mbaoma continues to play for Enyimba FC.